 I got back from a six-week solo trip a couple of weeks ago, and wanted to write about my whole chaotic experience since the second the plane touched the ground at LAX.
 However, it’s taken a little processing and some time to get a good perspective on my trip.
-I first came back with so many thoughts racing through my head, so startled to be back home, that I didn’t even know how to go about this post.

 To bookmark this post and save it for future reading, Pin away below!

 Now I’m ready.
 In the next few weeks, I will write several posts on the specifics of my trip and destinations (Japan, Spain, Scotland, France, Italy, Slovenia, Hungary if you were wondering), but I want to talk about the incredible overall experiences I had on the road while the trip is still fresh in my mind.

 These are the most important things that have stuck with me since the day I got back, and the reasons I think everyone should try solo travel at least once.

 You Realize You Don’t Need Half Your Stuff

 Actually, I would guess the percentage of shit I own that is useless to me is higher than that.
 I would guess that I could set fire to 60-70% of my apartment and have it make no real difference in my daily life (my building manager might not be happy with me, but besides that).

 I packed a suitcase of around 20 kilos for six weeks, plus a backpack with my camera and laptop, and still only used about 75% of the things I took with me.

 When I got back to my apartment, it just seemed so relatively full of…stuff.
 Just things that I never use, things that I forget exist, decorative, tiny things I actually never really notice or look at.
 And my apartment is by no means cluttered; in fact, it’s on the simple side compared to most apartments I have seen.
 But since I’ve come back, I can’t help wanting to chuck things off the balcony and out of my visual field.